phundament/app/README.md

 -----------

-*Developed by diemeisterei GmbH, Stuttgart.*
+Built by *dmstr, Stuttgart :de: